Fight bunny seen in Cologne Ehrenfeld – photo by (c) howlzap Cologne

 It’s been 42 Mitomycin C bladder instillations over three and a half years.

-It’s been 2 urographies, an MRI and CT scan to examine the kidneys and the ureter, all all clear.
+It’s been 2 urographies, an MRI and 4 CT scans to examine the kidneys and the ureter, all all clear.

 It’s been countless examinations, blood tests and doctors’ appointments and many, many hours waiting.